t-shanacodeth/therapia-counselling-service-MP1/TESTING.md

 Many mistakes were made during committing messages.
 + Some times I forgot what I wanted to commit and the changes that were made.
 + The commit messages are inconsistent.
 I would like to learn a method of writing good commit messages and following through with it.
++ To fix some of the error bugs, I have to use more !important in the CSS.
+For future improvement, I need to understand how to properly use buttons and a tags and the correct syntax.